-If you are a victim of a dog bite and would like to sue the dog owner due to their negligence, West Coast Trial Lawyers has Solana Beach dog bite attorneys with over 60 years of collective legal experience with handling personal injury.
+If you are a victim of a dog bite and would like to sue the owner due to their negligence, West Coast Trial Lawyers has Solana Beach dog bite attorneys with over 60 years of collective legal experience in handling personal injury cases.
 We have successfully acquired over $1 billion in settlements and judgments for our clients.
-Our team strives to make sure you get the maximum result you deserve for your losses.
+Our team strives to make sure you get the maximum compensation you deserve for your losses.

 - A victim suffering injuries that were caused by a dog bite.

 - A victim getting bit in a public area or while lawfully being on private property.

 Any other behavior the dog exhibits is not implemented into this law.